 SoundThinking Sets May 2023 Financial Conference Schedule

-/EIN News/ -- FREMONT, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- SoundThinking, Inc. (Nasdaq: SSTI) (formerly ShotSpotter, Inc.), a leading public safety technology company that combines data-driven solutions and strategic advisory services for law enforcement and community assistance groups, is scheduled to present at the following financial conferences in May of 2023.
+FREMONT, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- SoundThinking, Inc. SSTI (formerly ShotSpotter, Inc.), a leading public safety technology company that combines data-driven solutions and strategic advisory services for law enforcement and community assistance groups, is scheduled to present at the following financial conferences in May of 2023.

 18th Annual Needham Technology & Media Conference